Janolan/x250-hackintosh/README.md

 This is a guide to set up the Lenovo Thinkpad X250 as a 99% working hackintosh.

-## Introduction

-Thinkpad X250 Hackintosh configuration.
-This repository contains the following folders:

-- `EFI`: put this in your EFI partition in `EFI` folder, including `Boot` and `CLOVER` sub-folders,
-- `Kexts`: kexts to install in `/Library/Extensions` on your local drive once macOS has been installed.

 It's a `99.99%` working hackintosh.
 What doesn't work (yet):

 - Trackpad